-Weight-to-height ratio tables show you exactly what range your weight should be for your height, so you can easily see if you are overweight, underweight or healthy.
+Weight-to-height ratio tables estimate what weight you should be for your height.
 There are other methods to know if your weight is healthy, including waist measurements, waist-to-hip ratio and body fat percentage, but height-to-weight is the easiest because all you need to know it how tall you are and how much you weigh.

 BMI and Weight/Height Ratios